 Identify the psychological (or psychosocial) factors apparent in this case.

-- AMERICAN SPINAL INJURY ASSOCIATION (ASIA) CLASSIFICATION OF SPINAL CORD INJURY: Classification system used to determine an individual's neurological level of injury, create a prognosis, and predict outcomes for individuals with spinal cord injuryGUILFORD BRACE: Rigid cervicothoracic orthosis with anterior and posterior chest plates and a chin and occipital piece that are connected by shoulder straps; designed to limit flexion and ...
+- AMERICAN SPINAL INJURY ASSOCIATION (ASIA) CLASSIFICATION OF SPINAL CORD INJURY: Classification system used to determine an individual's neurological level of injury, create a prognosis, and predict outcomes for individuals with spinal cord injuryGUILFORD BRACE: Rigid cervicothoracic orthosis with anterior and posterior chest plates and a chin and occipital piece that are connected by shoulder straps; designed to limit flexion and extension from ...